-FORT SHAFTER, Hawaii - With a combined total of more than 348 years of selfless service to our nation and the commands and Soldiers they served with, 14 leaders from the 8th Theater Sustainment Command were recognized for their dedication during a Celebration of Service retirement ceremony April 13 at the Hale Ikena.
+FORT SHAFTER, Hawaii - With a combined total of more than a century of selfless service to our nation, the 8th Theater Sustainment Command celebrated the careers of 4 sustainers during a celebration of service ceremony February 9 at Fort Shafter's historic Palm Circle.